When it comes to building a memorable brand, consistency is everything.

 The company’s logo and “N” icon have practically grown into entities of their own.

-Because its brand is mostly recognized by this, it doesn’t concentrate on too much in its online brand guidelines except for the logo and symbol.
+Because its brand is mostly recognized by this, it doesn’t concentrate on too much in its brand guidelines except for the logo and symbol.

 This shows that your brand guidelines only need to go as far as the scope of your brand.